timporter/casio-fx-mandelbrot/README.md

 ## What is it?

 This is a [Mandelbrot Set](https://en.wikipedia.org/wiki/Mandelbrot_set) explorer for Casio programmable calculators.
 It draws the initial view of the complete set and allows for zooming and panning to explore the set in detail.
-Due to limitations of the device this is the strictly in/out of set monochrome version of the Mandelbrot set and not a fancy shaded one.
+Due to display limitations of the device this is the strictly in/out of set monochrome version of the Mandelbrot set and not a fancy shaded one.

-## How to use
+## Use

 Due to the serious limitations of both the hardware and programming language of the Casio FX series calculators please be aware that this is extremely slow to run.
-Be prepared for long waits.
+Be prepared for long waits, at extreme view levels this can be over an hour.

 After entering the code and running it the initial view will be drawn, this takes about twenty minutes.

+Before each draw some parameters are briefly displayed (current screen position and accuracy level).

+### Controls

-You can then pan around with the D-Pad, or use the numbers 1-9 to zoom into the corresponding section of the screen (same as keypad layout).
+After a draw is complete you can then pan around with the D-Pad, or use the numbers 1-9 to zoom into the corresponding section of the screen (same as keypad layout).
 Use the subtract symbol to zoom out.
-Any other key will force a re-draw and another long wait.
-Before each draw some parameters are briefly displayed.
+Any other key will force a re-draw of the current location.

 While drawing a progress bar is drawn along the top of the screen, once the bar disappears the program is awaiting the next key press.